Fortress of Solitude: The New 52

 In The New 52 reboot of DC's continuity (launched in 2011) the Fortress of Solitude is first seen floating in space.
 It is later revealed to be the orbiting ship of Braniac which Superman had taken over after he physically reprogrammed the Collector of Worlds.
 This fortress is reported destroyed in the five years between the current Action Comics arc, and the New 52 present day, with the current fortress once more in the Arctic.
 In the New 52, Supergirl also has her own fortress, known as Sanctuary, and located in the depths of the ocean.
-This fortress first appears in Supergirl (vol. 5) #12 with its purpose explained in Supergirl (vol. 5) #13.
-In Action Comics (vol. 2) #15, Superman is revealed to have a fortress which he refers to as his "Yucatan base", a reference to his fortress in the Amazon rain forest in previous continuity.
+Superman is revealed to have a fortress which he refers to as his "Yucatan base", a reference to his fortress in the Amazon rain forest in previous continuity.

-Following the discovery of Superman's "Super Flare", Kal-El made his way to the Fortress via a stolen motorcycle due to burning out his powers.
-When trying access the Fortress, the A.I. was unable to recognize Kal-El due to his DNA changing and forcibly removed his Kryptonian armor.
-It was revealed months later Vandal Savage was the person responsible for altering Superman's DNA in order to draw Kal-El away from the Fortress.
+Superman makes his way to the Fortress via a stolen motorcycle due to burning out his powers.
+The Fortress' security system does not recognize him due to his DNA changing and removed his armor.
+It was revealed months later Vandal Savage altered Superman's DNA to draw him from the Fortress.
 Savage later converged all of his forces on the Fortress itself and transported it to Metropolis.
 However, Superman was able to find a temporary 'cure' for his power loss by exposing himself to kryptonite as a form of 'chemotherapy' that burned away the radiation preventing his cells from absorbing energy.
 On the verge of death while trying to stop Savage, he is caught by the arm and shot in the lower abdomen.
-As he fell from the sky believing he was about to die, the kryptonite had finished burning away the radiation.
-The Fortress scanned Superman, confirmed that he is Kal-El, activated and opened up, caught Superman, restored his powers to their peak and returned his Kryptonian armor to him.
-After defeating Vandal Savage and his children, Superman moves the Fortress back to the arctic circle.
+As he fell from the sky believing he was about to die, the kryptonite finished burning away the radiation.
+The Fortress scanned Superman, restored his powers, and returned his armor to him.
+After defeating Savage and his children, Superman moves the Fortress back to the Arctic Circle.